harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference.md

 ## Kubernetes Cluster Connector vs Platform Connectors

-The Kubernetes Cluster Connector is platform-agnostic.
-Use it to access a cluster on any platform.
+The Kubernetes cluster connector is platform-agnostic.
+You can use it to access a cluster on any platform.

-It cannot access platform-specific services and resources.
-For those, use a platform Connector like Google Cloud Platform (GCP) or Amazon Web Services.
+The Kubernetes cluster connector can't access platform-specific services and resources.
+For those, use a platform-specific connector, like the [GCP connector](../../../7_Connectors/Cloud-providers/connect-to-google-cloud-platform-gcp.md) or the [AWS connector](../../../7_Connectors/Cloud-providers/add-aws-connector.md).

 For more information, go to [Add a Google Cloud Platform (GCP) Connector](../../../7_Connectors/Cloud-providers/connect-to-google-cloud-platform-gcp.md) and [Add an AWS Connector](../../../7_Connectors/Cloud-providers/add-aws-connector.md).

 For example, let's say you have a GKE Kubernetes cluster hosted in GCP.
-You can use the Kubernetes Cluster Connector to connect Harness to the cluster in GCP.
-The Kubernetes Cluster Connector cannot also access Google Container Registry (GCR).
+You can use the Kubernetes cluster connector to connect Harness to the cluster in GCP, but the Kubernetes cluster connector can't also access Google Container Registry (GCR).

 In this case, you have two options:

 1. Use a GCP Connector to access the GKE cluster and all other GCP resources you need.
 2. Set up a Kubernetes Cluster Connector for the GKE cluster.
 Next, set up a GCP Connector for all other GCP services and resources.

-When you set up a deployment in Harness, you will specify the Connector to use for the artifact and target cluster.
-If we use option 2 above, you will select a GCP Connector for the GCR container.
-Next, you will select Kubernetes Cluster Connector for the target cluster.
+When you set up a deployment in Harness, you will specify the connector to use for the artifact and target cluster.
+If you use option two, described above, you will select a GCP connector for the GCR container and a Kubernetes cluster connector for the target cluster.

 Which option you choose depends on how your teams use Harness.